-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - · regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes;
+comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees;

-Governance statement for the year ended 31 August 2019 (continued)
+Governance statement for the year ended 31 August 2020 (continued)

-- setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - · identification and management of risks.
+- regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided to appoint:
+The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+However, the trustees have appointed

-Feltons, the external auditor, to perform additional checks
+Feltons (Bham) the external auditor, to perform additional checks

-The role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in the current period included:
+Their role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+In particular the checks carried out in the current period included:

-- Correct functioning of the payroll systems
+- · Correct functioning of the payroll systems

-- Review of purchasing systems
+- Review of purchase systems

-- Review of bank reconciliations
+- · Review of bank reconciliations